tanishq252/dockerreact/README.md

 Link to the image on dockerhub: https://hub.docker.com/r/tandan/dockerreact

+The two important files for creating build version are in **master branch: Dockerfile, nginx.conf**

+After having these files following command has to be executed to create a docker image:

+        npm run build

+        docker build --tag dockerreact:1.0.0 .

 Follow the following commands to run the container on your device:

 - This command will pull the image from dockerhub in your system